X Sporting Club: History

-Established in March 1902 under the name of Football Club X, and in 1903 it occupied the football field of the newly defunct Irish FC at the Nou Velòdrom de Barcelona in Carrer Aragó.
+Established in March 1902 under the name of Football Club X, and in 1903 it occupied the football field of the newly defunct Irish FC at the Nuevo Velódromo de Barcelona in Carrer Aragó.

-As one of the oldest clubs in Catalonia, X Sporting Club was a member of the second inter-club competition held in the territory (after the Copa Macaya), the Barcelona Football Club Cup, although they withdrew from it presumably due to its still amateur preparation compared to other more established clubs. which came to win three times before disappearing in 1908 to form, together with the Spanish Jiu-Jitsu Club, the current Real Club Deportivo Espanyol.
+As one of the oldest clubs in Catalonia, X Sporting Club was a member of the second inter-club competition held in the territory (after the Copa Macaya), the Copa Barcelona, although they withdrew from it presumably due to its still amateur preparation compared to other more established clubs. which came to win three times before disappearing in 1908 to form, together with the Spanish Jiu-Jitsu Club, the current Real Club Deportivo Espanyol.

 X dominance

 In 1906 Club Español de Football (now RCD Espanyol) had to suspend its activities due to a lack of players, since most of them were university students who enrolled to study at universities outside Catalonia.
-X Sporting Club took advantage of this as most of the remaining Español players joined them, which meant a big leap in quality for the club, and as a result, the X won the Catalan championship three times in a row between 1905 and 1908, beating the likes of FC Internacional, FC Barcelona and FC Català.
-This historic side had the likes of Pedro Gibert, José Irízar and Santiago Massana.
+X Sporting Club took advantage of this as most of the remaining Español players joined them, which meant a big leap in quality for the club, and as a result, the X won the Catalan championship three times in a row between 1905 and 1908, beating the likes of FC Internacional, FC Barcelona and Català FC.
+This historic side had the likes of Emilio Sampere, Pedro Gibert, Ángel Ponz, the Massana brothers (Santiago and Alfredo), José Irízar, and José Berdié.
 Some victories were controversial, especially the last season, where the Catalan Federation, led by X director Isidre Lloret, was accused of favoritism towards his team.
 As regional champion, the X earned the opportunity to participate in the Copa del Rey, but declined its participation for three consecutive years.

 In 1908 they settled on a new ground, the Campo de la Marina.
 The team's kit was a white shirt with an X on the chest and sometimes a black one as well.